April 2022 / INVESTMENT INSIGHTS

 (Fig. 2) Markets should begin to reward growth stocks as better earnings come through

-While we remain comfortable in our search for stocks with superior earnings prospects and more enthusiastic about valuations after the sell‑off, inflation has clearly emerged as a risk in the near term.
-Supply chain normalization is crucial to easing pressure points, and while much of the world is learning to “live with COVID,” the outbreak of the omicron variant in China has ramifications for an extension and amplification of supply chain disruptions and inflation.
+While we remain comfortable in our search for stocks with superior earnings prospects and more enthusiastic about valuations after the sell‑off, inflation has clearly emerged as an unpredictable risk in the near term.
+Alongside monetary tightening bringing down demand, supply chain normalization is crucial to easing pressure points, and while much of the world is learning to live with COVID‑19, the spread of the virus in China has ramifications for an extension of supply chain disruptions and inflation.

-We believe that inflation is likely to peak in 2022, with interest rates moving slowly and progressively higher, given the need to maintain financial stability.
-While inflation is indicative of economic recovery, tight labor markets and supply chain malfunctions are likely to dampen economic growth.
-However, demand destruction, together with a proportion of inflation being less responsive to traditional policy levers, may afford policymakers some leeway to move more slowly on monetary tightening, even with near‑term inflation being figures implying more aggressive action.
+Despite legitimate concerns of policymakers and investors alike, we believe that inflation is likely to peak in the coming quarters as interest rates move progressively higher and as policymakers shift their focus away from economic support toward price stability.
+Demand destruction, together with a normalization of supply chains, may afford policymakers some leeway to move more slowly on monetary tightening into 2023, even with near‑term inflation figures implying aggressive action.
 This could provide a more positive backdrop for equity markets later in the year.

-Improving corporate earnings growth in 2022–2023 should help, but we have increasingly seen more examples of self‑help by individual companies.
+We believe comparisons of corporate earnings growth versus developed markets in 2023 should help, but we have increasingly seen more examples of self‑help by individual companies.
 During a period of crisis, there are a growing number of examples of companies focusing more intensely on cost control, efficient capital expenditure, and improving shareholder returns.
 We feel that valuations are also attractive and remain at a discount relative to developed markets.

-More generally, at this stage of the equity cycle, being able to find profit growth is essential, both in a defensive and offensive portfolio strategy.
+At this stage of the equity cycle when overall economic growth is more scarce, being able to find profit growth is essential, in both a defensive and an offensive portfolio strategy.
 Irrespective of the near‑term rotation in markets, fundamental growth in earnings and cash flow remains the most powerful driver of stock prices over the long term, in our view.

 Complexity Levels Remain High, But Experience Can Guide Us

-After an outstanding period for equity investors since the GFC, higher inflation, tightening liquidity conditions, armed conflict, and the unwinding of pandemic era extremes imply higher risks and ongoing market fluctuations going forward.
-The challenge that many investors have today is not new, separating long‑term expected returns from short‑term narratives and concerns.
+After an outstanding period for equity investors since the GFC, higher inflation, tightening liquidity conditions, armed conflict, and the unwinding of pandemic‑era extremes imply higher risks and ongoing market fluctuations going forward.
+The challenge that many investors have today—separating long‑term expected returns from short‑term narratives and concerns—is not new.

 There are obvious concerns around the terrible events happening in Ukraine, but outside of these geopolitical concerns, we believe the world will be more like its pre‑pandemic self than not.
-While some of the forces that have supported economic recovery have shifted, our base case remains that supply chains will normalize as we learn to live with the coronavirus and that inflation will peak and eventually ease to a lower and more manageable level.
-Interest rates will rise in the meantime.
-As central banks tackle short-term inflation, interest rates will rise but likely without exerting excessive pain on consumers or the broader economy.
+While some of the forces that have supported economic recovery have shifted, our base case remains that supply chains will normalize as we learn to live with COVID‑19 and that inflation will peak and eventually ease to a more manageable level.

-Importantly, volatility has historically proven to present opportunities, and while we live in highly unusual times, we continue to apply our investment process as we have during other crises.
+Importantly, volatility historically has proven to present opportunities, and while we live in highly unusual times, we continue to apply our investment process as we have during other crises.
 Indeed, we are observing a broader opportunity set than we have for some time.
-Innovative, high‑growth companies are trading in our view at much more reasonable valuations, while idiosyncratic stock ideas not tied to broader market direction are also a focus.
-Generally, we see a much more balanced outlook for value versus growth stocks after the market’s initial reaction to this period of change.
+Innovative, high‑growth companies are trading, in our view, at much more reasonable valuations, while idiosyncratic stock ideas not tied to broader market direction are also a focus.

-Geopolitical and macroeconomic uncertainty will remain part of the near‑term environment, but long‑term, stock prices are ultimately driven by changes in earnings power and cash flow generation.
-We believe that focusing on this is the best way to help navigate through one of the most complex market environments we have seen for some time.
+Geopolitical and macroeconomic uncertainty will remain part of the near‑term environment, but long term, stock prices are ultimately driven by fundamental earnings power and cash flow generation.
+We believe that focusing on this is the best way to help navigate through one of the most complex market environments investors have experienced.